Guadeloupe's Year-Round Tropical Climate

 Travel insurance that covers weather-related cancellations becomes important during these months.

 The practical reality: September through November carry measurable risk and disruption potential, but many Caribbean islands experience active hurricane seasons without annual direct hits.
-Rainfall significantly increases, particularly in October, which can dampen beach activities and outdoor sightseeing.
+Rainfall typically increases significantly, which can dampen beach activities and outdoor sightseeing.
 Accommodation prices drop substantially, and tourist crowds thin considerably.

 For risk-tolerant travelers on tight budgets, this shoulder period offers value, though the weather trade-off is real.